Please do not reshelve your books this week!

 Illustration of creating one stack for each document that will be filed, containing an original and three copies of that same document.

 • Motion, Opposition or Reply, including Memorandum of Points and Authorities and Declaration with exhibits: original plus three (3) copies.
-One copy should have any exhibits separated by tabs.

 • Proposed Order, if included, plus three (3) copies.